SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 - No capitalization and thus no CamelCase
 - If necessary use underscore to separate words (i.e. barbell not BarBell or broad_peak not BroadPeak)
-- Do not include â€œmodelâ€� in the name (i.e. barbell not BarBellModel)
+- Do not include "model" in the name (i.e. barbell not BarBellModel)

 Edit New Model Files